Brisbane (Year 1)

 PE

-PE lessons are taught twice weekly on a Monday and a Friday this term.
-Children will continue to get changed as they did in Auckland class so please bring kit in on the first Friday and it will go home for a wash at the end of term.
-On Mondays we will be focusing on our ball skills of throwing and catching and on Fridays we will be learning how to move our bodies with increasing control in multiskills.
+PE lessons are taught twice weekly on a Wednesday and a Thursday this term.
+Children will continue to get changed as they did in Auckland class so please bring kit in on the first day of term and it will go home for a wash at the end of term.
+On Wednesdays children will work on ball games with Mr Lewis and on Thursdays we will be learning to create sequences of movements in response to music.